eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5.md

 ### Experiment #1

-In our `handle_client()` function, we modified the send() functionality.
+In our `handle_client()` function, we modified the `send()` functionality.
 Try switching this out for the old approach that we used in Stage 3 and test if everything works properly.

+🟡 EXPLAIN A BIT MORE

 ## Conclusion